-Junior Training Attendance is viewed more strictly from the above Attendance Policy for a variety of reasons, including excessive consecutive absences detrimental to the student's education, State Board minimum hour requirements, and malpractice insurance considerations.
+Junior Training Attendance is viewed more strictly from the above Attendance Policy for a variety of reasons, including excessive consecutive absences are detrimental to the student's education, State Board minimum hour requirements, and malpractice insurance considerations.
 Therefore, guidelines are used to determine permitted continuance in a class or the student being required to restart.
 Restarting in the next class may cause any tuition awards or scholarships to be null and void.
+Limited exceptions may be made for exceptional circumstances on a case by case basis if it is determined that the student can be caught up.

-- 1. An attendance conference will be scheduled when the student has been absent from class two (2) hours for Manicurists, five (5) hours for Estheticians, eight (8) hours for Hair Designers and ten (10) hours for Cosmetologists. - 2.
-Absences exceeding three (3) hours for Manicurists, ten (10) hours for Estheticians, fifteen (15) hours for Hair Designers and twenty (20) hours for Cosmetologists; may be cause for the student to restart. - 3.
-Excessive consecutive absences, which may be deemed detrimental to the student's education, may be cause for the student to restart.
+1. An attendance conference will be scheduled when the student has been absent from class two (2) hours for Manicurists, five (5) hours for Estheticians, eight (8) hours for Hair Designers and ten (10) hours for Cosmetologists.

+2. Absences exceeding three (3) hours for Manicurists, ten (10) hours for Estheticians, fifteen (15) hours for Hair Designers and twenty (20) hours for Cosmetologists; may be cause for the student to restart.

+3. Excessive consecutive absences, which may be deemed detrimental to the student's education, may be cause for the student to restart.